 - Honors Classes.
 Honors classes offer additional academic rigor for high school students.
-They are open to all students who request them.
-Available in Math, English, Science, and Social Studies.
+They are open to all students who request them in Math, English, Science, and Social Studies.

 In addition, high schools may offer the following academic programs and services.

-- Advanced Placement (AP): AP courses provide college level credit for work performed in high school.
+- Advanced Placement (AP): AP courses can provide college-level credit for work performed in high school.
 They are more advanced than regular high school courses in the same subjects.
-For college admissions, good performance on AP tests can help your child significantly.
+For college admissions, good performance on AP exams can help your child significantly.
 AP classes receive a weight of +1.0 when calculating grade point average.

 AP Students may be eligible to participate in AP Capstone, a diploma program based on two year-long AP courses: AP Seminar and AP Research.
 In the Capstone program, students study a variety of topics across multiple disciplines, and have the ability to choose topics that are of particular interest to them.
 Students work on mastering skills in critical thinking, research, and presentation.

-- International Baccalaureate Middle Years Program (IB MYP).
-High School students in grades 9 and 10 may participate in the MYP program, which “encourages students to embrace and understand connections between traditional subjects and the real world and become critical and reflective thinkers.”
+- International Baccalaureate Middle Years Program (IBMYP).
+High School students in grades 9 and 10 may participate in the IMMYP program, which “encourages students to embrace and understand connections between traditional subjects and the real world and become critical and reflective thinkers.”
 MYP is offered at four FCPS high schools.
 Students can earn an MYP Certificate at the end of 10th grade.

 - Dual Enrollment: Dual enrollment courses are courses offered to high school students (generally seniors) where they can earn high school and college credits at their high school.
 These college level courses are taught at their high school by Fairfax County Public Schools (FCPS) faculty and students pay reduced tuition rates.
 Upon completion of dual enrollment courses, students may receive college credit.